unknown321/wbrt/README.md

 ### Can this tool pull my device out of bootloop?

 Yes, if you have made a backup beforehand.
-Flashing backups from other devices (even same model) is not recommended - your serial number and other factory will be overwritten with no chance of recovery.
+Flashing backups from other devices (even same model) is not recommended - your serial number and other factory settings will be overwritten with no chance of recovery.

 ### Can I restore using backup from another model onto my device?